joshua-p-williams/management-dashboard/docs/tasks.md

 * [ ] 🧮 Render 2x2 MudGrid layout for four quadrants
 * [ ] 🧪 Display hardcoded cards in each section

+> 💬 **Note:** The Eisenhower Matrix feature will initially be built without the Scrum Summary integration.
+See Phase 5.4 for the integration sub-feature.

 > 💬 **Checkpoint:** Static UI for matrix is in place and styled.

 ---